Memphis Battery Colored Light Artillery

-The Memphis Battery Light Artillery (African Descent) was an artillery battery that served in the Union Army during the American Civil War.
+The Memphis Battery Colored Light Artillery was an artillery battery that served in the Union Army during the American Civil War.
 The unit was also called 1st Tennessee Battery (African Descent).

 Service

 The Memphis Battery Light Artillery (African Descent) was organized at Memphis, Tennessee and mustered in for three years on October 31, 1863 under the command of Captain Carl A. Lamberg.
 As was custom at the time, the battery was designated the Memphis Battery (Colored) Light Artillery.
 It was initially attached to the 1st Tennessee Heavy Artillery Regiment (African Descent) as Battery M.

 The battery was attached to the garrison of Fort Pickering, District of Memphis, 5th Division, XVI Corps, Department of the Tennessee, to January 1864.
 1st Colored Brigade, District of Memphis, Tennessee, XVI Corps, to April 1864.

 The Memphis Battery Light Artillery (African Descent) ceased to exist on March 11, 1864 when its designation was changed to Battery D, 2nd United States Light Artillery Regiment (Colored).
 This designation was changed again on April 26, 1864 to Battery F, 2nd United States Colored Light Artillery.